-- 28. In determining its grading structure and setting remuneration levels for any posts which fall outside its scope, the Council takes account of the need to ensure value for money in respect of the use of public expenditure, balanced against the need to recruit and retain employees who are able to meet the requirements of providing high quality services to the community, delivered effectively and efficiently and at times at which those services are required. - 29.
-There are 3 increment salary ranges for Heads of Service (save for the additional duties completed by Deputy to the Chief Executive role, see point 30, below) and the Chief Executive, further information is available on the official website. - 30.
+- 26. In determining its grading structure and setting remuneration levels for any posts which fall outside its scope, the Council takes account of the need to ensure value for money in respect of the use of public expenditure, balanced against the need to recruit and retain employees who are able to meet the requirements of providing high quality services to the community, delivered effectively and efficiently and at times at which those services are required. - 27.
+During 2021/22 it was necessary there was a need to re-align resources at the council as a result of changing priorities and to enable agility particularly at the most senior levels in the council.
+The Council was currently suffering significant issues with the recruitment to vacant posts across its services and particularly at a senior level.
+There had been a widening of the pay gap between Heads of Service at Tier Two and their direct reports at Tier Three as a result of previous restructuring and downsizing in the historic Corporate Management Team (CMT).
+In conjunction with these changes, additional responsibilities taken on by a smaller management team at Tier Two was hampering the ability to accommodate strategic work.
+As a result of consultation with staff and the local trade union, supported by EELGA a new tier of Assistant Director was introduced to the organisation on 1 January 2022 following a realignment of the Services and reporting into the Director previous Head of Service roles. - 28.
+There are 3 increment salary ranges for new roles of Assistant Director and Director posts (save for the additional duties completed by Deputy to the Chief Executive role, see point 30, below) and the Chief Executive, further information is available on the official website. - 29.
 The Deputy to the Chief Executive provides appropriate senior level office cover in the absence/non-availability of the Chief Executive.
-The functions of this role are in addition to the Head of Service duties required and therefore provide for 2 further increments on the Head of Service salary range for these duties.
-Where the Deputy to the Chief Executive holds an additional official role i.e. Section 151 Officer, any linked special responsibility allowance is encapsulated within the additional increments payable for deputising for the Chief Executive. - 31.
-No other allowances linked to these positions are paid, apart from Returning Officer remuneration (the Chief Executive) Deputy Returning Officer remuneration (to be appointed) and an allowance to be paid currently to one Head of Service, or an appropriate senior officer as designated, for undertaking the role Monitoring Officer.
+The functions of this role are in addition to the Director duties required and therefore provide for 2 further increments on the Director salary range for these duties.
+Where the Deputy to the Chief Executive holds an additional official role i.e. Section 151 Officer, any linked special responsibility allowance is encapsulated within the additional increments payable for deputising for the Chief Executive.

+30. Other allowances are not usually paid, apart from Returning Officer remuneration (the Chief Executive) Deputy Returning Officer remuneration (to be appointed) and an allowance to be paid currently to one Director, or an appropriate senior officer as designated, for undertaking the role Monitoring Officer.